 What are the advantages of Corporate eLearning?

-- Cost savings and sustainability.
-You can’t ignore the cost savings of eLearning.
+You can’t ignore the cost savings and ROI of corporate eLearning.
 One of the major advantages of eLearning in the workplace is that you can repurpose content again and again.
 Rather than holding a one-time event, you can leverage online learning libraries so employees can find what they’re looking for whenever they need it.
 At the same time, you save on employee materials and manpower because they aren’t dedicating entire blocks of time to training.

 What are the disadvantages of Corporate eLearning?

-- Less formal.
 Some learners enjoy the face-to-face aspect of training in a classroom because it makes it easier for them to focus, and they enjoy the social aspect of learning with their peers.
-Blended learning (combining both classroom and eLearning methods) can give more traditional learners a chance to interact while also incorporating eLearning to offer additional learning opportunities and follow-up.
+Blended learning (combining both classroom and eLearning methods) can give more traditional learners a chance to interact while also incorporating eLearning in your corporate eLearning strategy.
 What’s more, video conferencing plus blended learning allow your team to connect in meaningful ways when they’re apart.